Theni district: Geography

-It is diversified by several ranges and hills.
-Many villages likes Sangakonampatti are depends only on agricultural incomes.
 A range of hills which runs parallel to Western Ghats from north to south separate it from the neighboring state of Kerala.

 Climate

-In the plains, the temperatures range from a minimum of 15 C to a maximum of 40 C. In the hills the temperatures can range from as low as 4–5 C to 25 C. The district is known for its salubrious climate, hills and lakes.
+In the plains, the temperatures range from a minimum of 15 C to a maximum of 40 C. In the hills, the temperatures can range from as low as 4–5 C to 25 C. The district is known for its pleasant climate, hills, and lakes.